Shareholders

 Folder Media

-Folder Media is a collection of individuals and organistations with an interest in DAB Digital Radio.
-It’s first three employees were Gregory Watson, Deanna Hallett and Matt Deegan and it was created at the beginning of 2007.
-Today Folder provides consultancy and services to radio stations across Europe, operates the children’s radio station Fun Kids and leads the development of MuxCo.
+Folder Media provides consultancy and services to radio stations across Europe, operates the children’s radio station Fun Kids and leads the development of MuxCo.
+Folder Media was created by Gregory Watson and Matt Deegan.

 Matt is one of the leading voices chronicling radio’s development from an analogue to a digital medium.
 He’s the Programme Director of Fun Kids and helps advise radio and media companies.